 H calculate the amount of stamp taxes due in straightforward transactions.

 I develop a critical understanding of the context of tax laws/rules and apply professional judgement to critically reflect upon them to arrive at defensible and lawful tax treatments in relation to all areas of the tax syllabus covered by the module at an applied, professional practice level.

 A range of teaching and learning methods will be utilized on this module.
-Core substantive knowledge will be delivered via three weekly 2-hour lectures over a six-week period, and the knowledge covered in lectures will be reinforced by practical student-led group work, culminating in participative tutorials of two hours’ duration each week.
-Longer, more detailed case-based work will be delivered by means of two 2-hour seminars, which will again be participative in nature.
+Core substantive knowledge will be delivered via weekly 2-hour lectures over a twelve-week period, and the knowledge covered in lectures will be reinforced by practical student-led group work, culminating in participative tutorials of two hours’ duration each week.
+Longer, more detailed case-based work will be delivered by means of a dedicated case study week and 1-hour seminars, which will again be participative in nature.